Corvusoft/restq/documentation/NETWORK-API.md

 https://exchange/queues?tags=rain,weather
 ```

-Another example: Read all queues that a tag of 'weather' and a supplier of 'MET Office'.
+Another example: Read all queues with a tag of 'weather' and a supplier of 'MET Office'.

 ```
 https://exchange/queues?tags=weather&supplier=MET%20Office